 This wildflower is ubiquitous in its native regions, but it's not a plant one would commonly see cultivated.
-The combination of its invasive qualities, its toxicity, and its lack of commercial availability mean it is best appreciated in its wild habitats.
+The combination of its invasive qualities and its lack of commercial availability mean it is best appreciated in its wild habitats.

 |Scientific Name||Ranunculus glaberrimus|

 |Common Name||Sagebrush buttercup, crowfoots|

 |Sun Exposure||Full sun|

 |Soil Type||Good drainage, tolerant of most soils, likes moisture|

 |Soil pH||6.0 to 7.5|